rapid-steel/sprucebrush/README.md

 This is not the most impressive list yet, but be sure there are a few more interesting things to be added ahead.

+#### Tools options

+Some options has a parameter "length": it is set in units equal to diameter or line width.

 ### Other
 - Layers
 - Blending modes